Clustered planarity testing revisited: Weak Hanani--Tutte for two-clustered graphs

 \begin{proof} We assume that $G=(V,E)$ is connected, since we can draw each connected component separately.
 Let $A$ and $B$ be the two clusters of $(G,T)$ forming a partition of $V(G)$.
 By the weak Hanani--Tutte theorem~\cite{CN00_thrackles,PSS06_removing} we obtain an embedding $\mathcal{D}$ of $G$ with the same rotation system as in the initial even drawing of $G$.

-It remains to show that we can draw the discs representing clusters.
+It remains to show that we can draw the discs representing the clusters.
 This follows from a much stronger geometric result by Biedl, Kaufmann and Mutzel~\cite[Corollary 1]{BiedlKM98_II}.
 We need only a weaker, topological, version, which has a very short proof.
-For each face $f$ of $\mathcal{D}$, we may draw without crossings a set $E_f$ of edges inside $f$ joining one chosen vertex from $A$ incident with $f$ to all other vertices from $A$ incident with $f$.
+For each face $f$ of $\mathcal{D}$, we may draw without crossings a set $E_f$ of edges inside $f$ joining one chosen vertex in $A$ incident to $f$ to all other vertices in $A$ incident to $f$.
 Since the dual graph of $G$ in $\mathcal{D}$ is connected, the multigraph $(A,\bigcup_f E_f)$ is connected as well.
-Let $E'$ be a subset of $\bigcup_f E_f$ such that $T_A=(A,E')$ is a spanning tree.
+Let $E'$ be a subset of $\bigcup_f E_f$ such that $T_A=(A,E')$ is a spanning tree of $A$.
 A small neighborhood of $T_A$ is an open topological disc $\Delta_A$ containing all vertices of $A$, and the boundary of $\Delta_A$ crosses every edge of $G$ at most once; see Figure~\ref{fig_3_lemma_bipartite}.
 In the complement of $\Delta_A$ we can easily find a topological disc $\Delta_B$ containing all vertices of $B$, by drawing its boundary partially along the boundary of $\Delta_A$ and partially along the boundary of the outer face of $\mathcal{D}$. \end{proof}